epapiez/ThinkCPPRunestone/_sources/Chapter10/vector_of_random_numbers.rst

       :.*: Incorrect, Try again!

 .. mchoice:: question10_9_2
-   :answer_a: more and more uniform.
+   :answer_a: more uniform
-   :answer_b: less and less uniform.
+   :answer_b: less uniform
+   :answer_c: more normal
+   :answer_d: less normal
    :correct: a
    :feedback_a: Correct!
    :feedback_b: Incorrect!
 As we store more random numbers in a vector, we see that the frequencies of each number are approximately equal.
+   :feedback_c: Incorrect!
+The distribution of random numbers is not related to the normal distribution.
+   :feedback_d: Incorrect!
+The distribution of random numbers is not related to the normal distribution.

    As we store more and more random numbers in a vector, we expect its contents to be __________.